Examples Of Ways To Gradually Face Various Social Fears

-- Figure out what information about yourself you're most and least comfortable sharing with others.
-In general, you'll want to get used to sharing more minor things about yourself, then work up to disclosures that make you feel more exposed and vulnerable.
+- Figure out what information about yourself you're most and least comfortable sharing.
+In general, you'll want to get used to revealing more minor things about yourself, then work up to disclosures that make you feel more exposed and vulnerable.
 Note that it's totally acceptable for there to be things you'd never want to tell anyone else, or only to your absolute closest friends.
 Becoming more comfortable with self-disclosure doesn't mean you're obligated to tell everyone all your darkest secrets.
-It's more about not unnecessarily holding back harmless facts and foibles about yourself, to the point where it gets in the way of connecting with people.
+It's more about not unnecessarily holding back harmless facts and foibles about yourself, to the point where it gets in the way of connecting with anyone.

-- Share things about yourself anonymously online, like through throwaway forum or blog comment accounts, or in a chat room.
+- Share things about yourself anonymously online, like through throwaway forum posts.
 You'll probably find that even when you share things in a zero stakes environment like this, it can still help.
-You may think, "Oh, that's really not that bad to say out loud.
+You may think, "Oh, that's really not that bad when I see it written out like that.
 Why did I feel like it was some giant secret I had to guard with my life?"

 - Call an anonymous support/crisis hot line and share things about yourself to the volunteer on the phone.
 You may be wondering, "Why would I do that?
 Those lines are for serious problems."
 Actually, a lot of the calls they get are from people who are lonely or who need a sympathetic ear to work through their issues with.
 Calling them for this use is appropriate.
 Just keep the conversation to under ten minutes, and don't call them constantly and take up too much of the volunteers' time.

 - If you're working with one, share things about yourself with a counselor or support group.